-This guide will provide you with enough knowledge to make your first successful do-it-yourself concrete countertop.
+This guide will provide you with the knowledge to make your first successful do-it-yourself concrete countertop.
 Avoid common mistakes, and create the countertop of your dreams.

-This guide will provide you with enough knowledge to make your first successful do-it-yourself concrete countertop.
+This guide will provide you with the knowledge to make your first successful do-it-yourself concrete countertop.
 Avoid common mistakes, and create the countertop of your dreams.

 Hi, I’m Jeff Girard.
 I built my first concrete countertop in 1999.
 Back then, I didn’t have a guide to follow, or have beautiful step by step DIY concrete countertop instructions like you have here.

 However, what I did have was a civil engineering degree, and a passion to create something beautiful for my kitchen.
 I made a lot of mistakes along the way, but had you asked me if I would go on to create The Concrete Countertop Institute, and train thousands of contractors along the way, I would not have believed you.

 The technique that I used back then, and that I will explain on the remainder of this page, is precast concrete countertops.
 This is a traditional, basic way to make concrete.
 The overall process is:

 The concrete is made 1.5″ thick and weighs about 18 pounds per square foot.
 An 8 foot long kitchen countertop slab would weigh about 300 pounds.

 Before I go any further, I should tell you: There is actually a brand new, extremely simple and easy way to create concrete countertops!
 Simply apply thin layers of a specialized micro-concrete to existing laminate countertops, like frosting a cake!

 The weight of the concrete with this technique is about 1/3 pound per square foot, or about 1/50th the weight of precast concrete!
 The technique uses simple household tools such as a cake mixer and silicone spatula.
 The countertops are lightly dry sanded by hand, producing very little dust.